Skip to main content

 • Health-Contingent Programs These programs require you to meet a specific health-related goal to earn an incentive.
 For example, you might need to achieve a certain cholesterol level or blood pressure reading.
 The notice for a health-contingent program must be more detailed.
 It must explain the specific standard you need to meet, the incentive for doing so, and, crucially, a reasonable alternative standard for individuals for whom it is medically inadvisable or overly difficult to meet the primary standard.

 GINA adds another layer of protection, specifically related to your genetic information.
 This includes your family medical history.
-If a asks for this type of information, the notice must be explicit that providing it is voluntary and that you will not be denied any incentive for choosing not to.
-The law is designed to prevent a situation where you might feel pressured to disclose sensitive to receive a benefit.
+If a wellness program asks for this type of information, the notice must be explicit that providing it is voluntary and that you will not be denied any incentive for choosing not to.
+The law is designed to prevent a situation where you might feel pressured to disclose sensitive genetic information to receive a benefit.

 Wellness Program Legal Framework